Find Affordable College Courses

 Out-of-state tuition fees for undergraduate students at SHSU are $18,752 per year.
 On average, agricultural business graduates from SHSU take out $20,500 in student loans while working on their degree.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $197.

-As a testament to the quality of education it offers, SHSU also is in the top 20% of our Best Agricultural Economics Schools in the Southwest Region ranking.
+SHSU excels when it comes to quality.
+It’s ranked in the top 20% of all schools on our Best Agricultural Economics Schools in the Southwest Region list.

 $21,616 Average Tuition & Fees